GlotPress/GlotPress/readme.txt

 == Installation ==

-`
-bash
-$ cd /your/wordpress/folder/wp-content/plugins/
-$ git clone git@github.com:deliciousbrains/GlotPress.git glotpress
-`
+Search for "GlotPress" and install it.

+= Manual Installation =

+1. Upload the entire `/glotpress` directory to the `/wp-content/plugins/` directory.
+2. Activate GlotPress through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
-= How can I contribute to GlotPress =
+= How can I contribute to GlotPress? =
 Drop by the [GlotPress GitHub](https://github.com/deliciousbrains/GlotPress) repository and look through the open issues and pull requests.

-== Screenshots ==
-1. Main screen.
-2. Transalation screen.
-3. Permissions screen.

-== Upgrade Notice ==
-= 1.0 =
-Initial release, no upgrade notes at this time.

 == Changelog ==

 = 1.0 =
 * Release Date: TBD
 * Inital release.

+== Upgrade Notice ==

+= 1.0 =
+Initial release, no upgrade notes at this time.